yuzeni/FasterPlot/README.md

 - Run a script file containing commands, by dropping it on the window (there is also a `run script` command).

 #### Reverting commands
 - Use *ctrl + Z* to revert any command.
-Chain them to go back to the very start.
-- Use *ctrl + Y* to revert, reverting a command.
+- Use *ctrl + Y* to revert, reverting a command.\
 When loading a new file, you can only revert back up until this event.

 #### Movement
-- Pan the view, by holding the left mouse button and draging.
+- Pan the view, by holding the *left mouse button* and draging.
-- Move the coordinate system, by holding the right mouse button and dragging.
+- Move the coordinate system, by holding the *right mouse button* and dragging.
+Or by clicking somewhere with the *right mouse button*.
-- Zoom using the scroll wheel.
+- Zoom using the *scroll wheel*.
 The zoom is centered around the coordinat system.
 - Zoom the X-axis by scrolling while pressing *left-shift*.
 - Zoom the Y-axis by scrolling while pressing *left-ctrl*.
-- Fit the window to the content by pressing space.
+- Fit the window to the content by pressing *space*.

 #### Commands
 The commands are explained mostly by examples.\
-Just start typing in the window and the command interface will appear.
+Just start typing in the window and the command input will appear.
-- Press backspace to delete the last character and hold *left-ctrl* to delete the whole word (token).
+- Press *backspace* to delete the last character, holding *left-ctrl* deletes the whole word (token).
 - Press *enter* to execute the command.
-- Press *ESC* to exit the interface.
+- Press *ESC* to exit the command input.\
 The commands as well as infos and errors are written to the shell.

 ##### iterators